justeattakeaway/bq-sql-antipattern-checker/README.md

 * You need a BigQuery project to execute SQL statements and to populate results table.
 That is used in bigquery_job_project in config section below
 * A table created for the results.
 You can use the DDL SQL statement under templates.
 Full qualification of table name will be used for bigquery_dataset_project, bigquery_dataset and table_names variables in the config section below.
 * You need Google CLI to authorise, so install if your environment doesn't have it from [here](https://cloud.google.com/sdk/docs/install)
 * You need to authorise your BigQuery job project if you haven't yet on your environment.
-If you installed Google CLI for the first time you can authorise your account and BigQuery project or you can use this [link](https://cloud.google.com/bigquery/docs/authentication) to configure your authorisation.
+Follow the information on this [link](https://cloud.google.com/bigquery/docs/authentication) to configure your authorisation.

 Whether you run locally or as a cloud run, used account needs these permissions
 * INFORMATION_SCHEMA views (JOBS, TABLE_STORAGE_BY_PROJECT, COLUMNS) for the query projects and dataset projects you want to check.
 Metadata Viewer role should suffice.